 Young chefs Michael Greenwold and Simone Tondo worked previously at Le Chateaubriand and Rino, and the influence of those kitchens can be felt at their joint venture in Ménilmontant.
 Modern French cooking, like this take on beef tartare with horseradish granita (photo above), can be found throughout the no-choice menu for 40€.
 Consider springing for the wine pairings (77€ total) – there’s a very interesting wine list with an emphasis on les naturels from sommelière Ericka Biswell.
 There’s an insider (but not exclusive) feeling here in the bare bones dining room that’s enlivened by a very fashionable young clientele in a corner of Paris ignored by most tourists.
-Special attributes: open on Monday, outdoor terrasse with a view on a tree-filled square.
+NOTE: As of September 2014, Michael Greenwold has left the restaurant.

 Address: 1 rue d’Eupatoria, 75020